Demographics of Washington, D.C.: African Americans

 D.C. has long been noted for its large, though declining African-American population who form a plurality of the city's population.
+Black Americans have officially been the District's largest racial group since the 1960 Census.
+In 1970, 71.1% of the population identified as Black, but in recent years the number of European Americans, Asian Americans, and Latinos in the District has increased.
 Notable African American neighborhoods include, Shaw, LeDroit Park, Sixteenth Street Heights and Anacostia, among others.
 In general, African Americans show a strong concentration in areas east of Rock Creek park, notably so in the city's Northeast and Southeast quadrants.
-In recent decades, as traditional black neighborhoods are affected by gentrification, many middle-class and professional African Americans have moved to the suburbs, mostly to Maryland (Prince George's County, Charles County, Montgomery County, and to a lesser extent Howard County and Frederick, Maryland) and Northern Virginia, aggravated by the rising cost of living in the area.

-Black Americans have officially been the District's largest racial group since the 1960 Census.
-In 1970, 71.1% of the population identified as Black.
-But in recent years the number of European Americans in the District has increased.
-Since 2000 there has been a 7.3% decrease in the African-American population and a 17.8% increase in the Caucasian population.
-Many African Americans have moved out of the District to the suburbs.
-In addition, a minority of African Americans are migrating to parts of the South, notably North Carolina, Georgia and Florida in a New Great Migration because of family ties, retirement, and lower cost of living.

-Despite decline in the District, regional black population growth continues due to robust migration from the Caribbean, Africa, and other parts of the United States.
+The Black population in D.C. has been declining.
+Many Black residents in D.C. have moved back to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.
+In recent decades, as traditional Black neighborhoods are affected by gentrification, many middle-class and professional African Americans have moved to the suburbs, mostly to Maryland (Prince George's County, Charles County, Montgomery County, and to a lesser extent Howard County and Frederick, Maryland) and Northern Virginia, aggravated by the rising cost of living in the area or low-performing public schools.
+In addition, a minority of African Americans are migrating to parts of the South, notably North Carolina, Texas, Georgia and Florida in a New Great Migration because of family ties, retirement, and lower cost of living.
+Despite decline in the District, regional Black population growth continues due to robust migration from the Caribbean, Africa, and other parts of the United States.
 Notable contributory states are New York, New Jersey, Pennsylvania and Michigan.

 African immigrants

 The metro DC area is the second-most popular destination for African immigrants, after New York City.
 More than 192,000 African-born people live in DC and nearby suburbs as of 2019, just shy of the 194,000 African-born in New York.
 This includes Nigerians with 19,600 residents and Ghanaians with 18,400.
 By far, the largest concentration of Ethiopians in the United States are found in D.C. and the local metro area.
 Some conservative estimates put the number at around 75,000 residents.
 In contrast, other estimates are as high as 250,000 Ethiopians in DC and surrounding neighborhoods.
 So heavy is the concentration of Ethiopian restaurants and shops in central Washington, that a part of the Shaw neighborhood is known as "Little Ethiopia".

-Other notable groups include those from Egypt, Morocco, South Africa, Cameroon and Kenya, who tend to congregate in the regions suburban areas, in contrast to the Ethiopian and Somalian communities, which show a decided urban concentration in areas such as Shaw, the U Street Corridor and Adams Morgan.
+Other notable groups include those from Nigeria, Egypt, Morocco, South Africa, Cameroon and Kenya, who tend to congregate in the region’s suburban areas, in contrast to the Ethiopian and Somali communities, which show a decided urban concentration in areas such as Shaw, the U Street Corridor and Adams Morgan.
 In general, African migrants display higher education, labor participation and English usage rates than other migrants to the US.